backupmigrate/backup_migrate_core/src/Main/README.md

 ### Configuring the Object

 The `BackupMigrate` object does not have any configuration but the injected plugins and services may.
-Services should be configured before they are passed to the `ServiceLocator`.
+Services should be configured before they are passed to the `ServiceManager`.
 Plugins can be configured when they are created and passed to the plugin manager or additional configuration can be passed in by calling `setConfig` on the plugin manager.
 Often combination of these techniques will be used.
 Base configuration is passed to the plugin when it is instantiated and run-time configuration is passed in later.

 See: [Configuration](https://github.com/backupmigrate/backup_migrate_core/tree/master/src/Config)